rwoollett/gol/README.md

 npm run dev
 ```

-The application depends on a local Postgres database and an instance of Rabbit MQ.
+The application depends on a local Postgres database and an instance of Reddis.
 If not present the dev command will error.

 Runs the app in the development mode.\